Krojack/Home-Assistant-Setup/README.md

 ## Software setup:
 - [Proxmox VE](https://proxmox.com/en/proxmox-ve) with 2 virtual servers running
   - 1st VM = Ubuntu server.
-This runs various things like MariaDB for HA history storage to my Plex server.
+This runs various things like:
+    - MariaDB
+    - InfluxDB
+    - Home Assistant
+    - Plex Media Server
   - 2nd VM = HassOS.
 I followed [this guide](https://community.home-assistant.io/t/installing-home-assistant-using-proxmox/201835) to install everything from Proxmox to HA.
+  - 3rd VM = Ubuntu Desktop.
+I can remote desktop into this and do various things.
+This is a 128G iSCSI mount from my NAS for it's storage.

 ## Other hardware I have (all optional):
 - Synology NAS.
 Used for Plex storage.
 Can also be used to create iSCSI storage for creating other VM servers.